 Tag_ARC_ABI_pack_struct

-Signalize Indicates the value used by GCC compatible option “-fpack-struct=n” that defines the maximum alignment of struct members.
+Indicates the value used by GCC compatible option “-fpack-struct=n” that defines the maximum alignment of struct members.
 In addition, we relax things so that if the user specifies 8, then 8-byte integers and double are 8-byte aligned.